27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 Click here to find more amazing deals on accommodations in Caye Caulker!

-Hopkins is centrally located, making it a great hub for exploring more of the mainland, the jungle, and the cayes just off the coast.
+Hopkins is centrally located, so it’s a great hub for exploring the mainland, the jungle, and the cayes just off the coast.

 Click here for more amazing deals on Hopkins Village accommodations!

-14. Soak up the Sun & Local Cultures in the Placencia Peninsula
+14. Soak up the Sun in the Placencia Peninsula

-When it comes to Belize beach escapes, Placencia stands out as one of the best.
-A laid-back fishing village and resort town on the mainland, this tropical paradise offers everything you could possibly want in a relaxing vacation: from pristine white-sand beaches and top-notch restaurants to luxurious accommodations and plenty of nightlife options.
+Placencia, a laid-back fishing village and resort town on the mainland, offers everything you could want in a relaxing vacation: pristine white-sand beaches, top-notch restaurants, luxurious accommodations, and plenty of nightlife options.

 Click here to find more amazing deals on Placencia accommodation!